Leadership

 Christopher helps guide VHBG’s mission by creating spaces where young people feel safe, seen, and empowered.
 He believes in meeting people where they are, fostering trust, and finding teachable moments that promote real growth.
 At VHBG, lasting impact and advocacy—and not numbers—drives the work.

-He thrives in the advocacy space, building strong relationships with providers, families, localities, and policy leaders.
-Christopher represents VHBG across Virginia through involvement in over 20 youth and family services conferences each year and serves on state-level groups like the Governor’s Safe and Sound Task Force, Virginia DSS’s Child Welfare Advisory Committee, and Chesterfield County’s Community Policy and Management Team.
+He thrives in the advocacy space, building strong relationships with providers, families, legislators, and policy leaders.
+Christopher represents VHBG across Virginia through involvement in over 20 youth and state-level groups like the Governor’s Safe and Sound Task Force, Virginia DSS’s Child Welfare Advisory Committee, and Chesterfield County’s Community Policy and Management Team.
 As President of VALCPA, he helps shape statewide policy for youth and families.

-With over 30 years of experience—including leadership at UMFS and as Director of Group Homes at VHBG—Christopher is known for his authenticity, stewardship, and deep-rooted commitment to social justice.
+With over 30 years of experience—including leadership at UMFS and as Director of Group Homes at VHBG—Christopher is known for his authentic leadership and deep-rooted commitment to social justice.

 Amanda Kennedy